Skip to content

 Builder (/builder)

-Builder runs cloud jobs in isolated environments — useful for larger changes that should not block the chat UI.
-Jobs appear under Dashboard → Builder with status and logs.
+Builder runs cloud jobs in isolated OpenCode + E2B environments — useful for larger changes that should not block the chat UI.
+Jobs appear under Dashboard → Builder (and in the workspace rail) with status, activity events, and diffs.

 Builder and Remedy share a similar “execute in the cloud” idea, but Remedy is tied to a specific review run and bounded fix scope; Builder is for general agentic tasks you initiate from the product.